-4.8 STAKEHOLDER ENGAGEMENT: WALKING
+ENGAGEMENT & CONSULTATION: WALKING

-- 4.8.1.
-Public consultation has played a key part of the development of the Kendal LCWIP with the presentation of draft priority networks and improvements to seek feedback to inform the development of the LCWIP and ensure the plan has public support.. - 4.8.2.
-Public consultation took place in two distinct stages.
-These were: - Stage 1: 7th May and 28th May 2021; and - Stage 2: 5th November to 26th November 2021. - 4.8.3.
-The consultation reports following the respective consultation phases can be found at https://cumbria.gov.uk/planning-environment/cyclingandwalking - 4.8.4.
+- Public consultation has played a key part of the development of the Penrith LCWIP with the presentation of draft priority networks and improvements to seek feedback to inform the development of the LCWIP and ensure the plan has public support.. - Public consultation took place in two distinct stages.
+These were: - Stage 1: 14th July to 6th August 2021; and - Stage 2: 4th February to 25th February 2022 - 4.8.3.
+The consultation reports following the respective consultation phases can be found at https://cumbria.gov.uk/planningenvironment/cyclingandwalking - 4.8.4.
 Stakeholder engagement has been undertaken throughout the development of the LCWIP with key stakeholders, primarily through the LCWIP Project Delivery Group (PDG) forum.
 Members of the PDG are detailed in Stage 6.

 - 4.8.5.
 The Stage 1 consultation included a survey aimed at getting feedback on the developing LCWIP and to understand where people want to see improvements. - 4.8.6.
-A total of 485 responses were received to the Kendal LCWIP questionnaire during the consultation period. - 4.8.7.
+A total of 209 responses were received to the Penrith LCWIP questionnaire during the consultation period. - 4.8.7.
 These results were considered by CCC and key stakeholders in the ongoing process of developing the Priority Walking Network Map.
 Feedback was spatially mapped and analysed where this related to a specific place, and used as a criteria in the prioritisation of the CWZs (as described in Section 4.5), as well as in the prioritisation of schemes (presented in Section 5 of this document). - 4.8.8.
-The analysis of the consultation results found that: - When respondents were asked whether existing walking routes connect with their desired destinations, many respondents expressed a need for a footway and cycleway along Natland Road, in order to provide a safe route for pedestrians and cyclists between Natland and Kendal (32 mentions).
-Other recurring themes were that improved crossing provision is required (22 mentions), additional pedestrian and cyclist provision is needed both along and connecting to the canal (17 mentions), and there are issues relating to Shap Road, particularly at Shap Road junction

-- (at Mintsfeet), and regarding priority arrangements and difficulty joining and exiting the cycle lane (13 mentions). - The main obstacles to walking were busy roads (204 respondents) and difficult junctions to cross (141).
-Terrain and geography were mentioned as a barrier to walking by 32 people. - Better maintained pavements and footways were seen as the most common measure that would encourage more walking in Kendal (148 respondents). - 4.8.9.
+The analysis of the consultation results found that: - Respondents were overwhelmingly supportive about the idea of more money being spent on cycling and walking in Penrith (91% would like to see this, while 4% would not). - The main obstacles to walking were busy roads (71) respondents) and difficult junctions to cross (50).
+Terrain and geography were mentioned as a barrier to walking by five people, the smallest issue raised in terms of number of respondents.

+- Better maintained pavements and footways were seen as the most common measure that would encourage more walking in Penrith (56 respondents). - 4.8.9.
 A 'You Said, We Did' summary of the consultation results was also produced, and published as part of the leaflet that accompanied Stage 2 of the consultation.
 This summarised the most common themes, and explained how these have been addressed in the development of the Priority Walking Network Map between Stage 1 and Stage 2 of consultation.